Episode 3

 Speaker B:

-It'll still be smiling.
+And still be smiling.

 Speaker B: